aCertainProgrammer/UnnamedDraftingTool/README.md

 live-server
 ```

-This will open the app in localhost
+This will open the app in localhost.

 There is no build step required.
 To install the live server: